 - Ask for help

-- Only accept medical advice from medically qualified experts
+- Do not google!
+Only accept medical advice from medically qualified experts

 What would you say is the most interesting thing you’ve ever done?